Printed electronics

 Printed electronics is a set of printing methods used to create electrical devices on various substrates.
 Printing typically uses common printing equipment suitable for defining patterns on material, such as screen printing, flexography, gravure, offset lithography, and inkjet.
 By electronic-industry standards, these are low-cost processes.
-Electrically functional electronic or optical inks are deposited on the substrate, creating active or passive devices, such as thin film transistors; capacitors; coils; resistors.
+Electrically functional electronic or optical inks are deposited on the substrate, creating active or passive devices, such as thin film transistors, capacitors, coils, and resistors.
 Some researchers expect printed electronics to facilitate widespread, very low-cost, low-performance electronics for applications such as flexible displays, smart labels, decorative and animated posters, and active clothing that do not require high performance.